zdharma-continuum/zinit/README.md

 tracking this.
 The list can be surprising.

 # News
+* 26-05-2019
+  - Turbo-Mode now divides the scheduled events (i.e. loadings of plugins or snippets) into packs of 5.
+In other words, after loading each series of 5 plugins or snippets the prompt is activated, i.e. it is feed an amount of CPU time.
+This will help to deliver the promise of background loading without interferences visible to the user.
+If you have some two slow-loading plugins and/or snippets, you can put them into some separate blocks of 5 events.

 * 18-05-2019
   - New ice-mod `nocd` – it prevents changing current directory into the plugin's directory before evaluating `atinit''`, `atload''` etc. ice-mods.